International students

 If you have a Student visa and are applying to one of our Graduate programmes, you must be able to demonstrate the following:

 1. Provide sufficient evidence of the course completion date for your degree or Masters.
 Course completion date is defined by the Home Office as being when you have completed your final teaching contact point, sat your last exams, and submitted your final pieces of work.
-This must be provided in the form of a letter from your educational institution.
+This must be provided in the form of a letter from your educational institution or your Confirmation of Acceptance for Studies (CAS).

-2. The course completion date must be before your start date on the KPMG graduate programme.
+2. The course completion date generally must be before your start date on the KPMG graduate programme.

 Unfortunately, we will not be able to progress candidates through the process if these requirements cannot be met.